edgano/nextflow/docs/config.rst

 NXF_DEBUG                   Defines scripts debugging level: ``1`` dump task environment variables in the task log file; ``2`` enables command script execution tracing; ``3`` enables command wrapper execution tracing.
 NXF_EXECUTOR                Defines the default process executor e.g. `sge` NXF_SINGULARITY_CACHEDIR    Directory where remote Singularity images are stored.
 When using a computing cluster it must be a shared folder accessible to all computing nodes.
+NXF_JAVA_HOME               Defines the path location of the Java VM installation used to run Nextflow.
+This variable overrides the ``JAVA_HOME`` variable if defined.
-JAVA_HOME                   Path location of the Java VM installation used to run Nextflow.
+JAVA_HOME                   Defines the path location of the Java VM installation used to run Nextflow.
-JAVA_CMD                    Path location of the Java binary command used to launch  Nextflow.
+JAVA_CMD                    Defines the path location of the Java binary command used to launch Nextflow.
 HTTP_PROXY                  Defines the HTTP proxy server HTTPS_PROXY                 Defines the HTTPS proxy server
 =========================== ================